 CareGivingOldGuy.Website: who?

-Who: Ron Louie was a pediatric hematologist-oncologist before becoming the primary caregiver for his wife, who has Early Onset Alzheimer’s Dementia (AD).
-He thinks he’s trying the best he can, but luckily he has help.
-He has known his wife for over 40 years.
+Who: Ron Louie was a pediatric hematologist-oncologist before becoming the primary caregiver for his wife, who had Early Onset Alzheimer’s Dementia (AD).
+He thinks he’s trying the best he can, but luckily he has had help.
+He had known his wife for over 40 years.
+Sadly, you may notice the past tense.

-He is NOT an expert in AD.
+He is NOT an expert in AD or caregiving.
 He considers himself a “minor-leaguer,” except in his own specialty.
-He counts amongst his good friends a Director of Neurogenetics at a Big Ten medical school, a real “major-leaguer”.
+He counts amongst his good friends a Director of Neurogenetics at a Big Ten medical school, a real “major-leaguer”, but other friends and colleagues are experts in AD or caregiving.

-He is proud to be a Clinical Professor of Pediatrics, Clinically Retired but the title is an honorific with no specific power, privilege or funding.
+He is proud to be a Clinical Professor of Pediatrics, Retired but the title is an honorific with no specific power, privilege or funding.
 It means he’s old enough.
-And to children, anyone over 30 is already an “old guy.”
+And for children, anyone over 30 is already an “old guy.”

 Of course, a little knowledge can be a dangerous thing, leading to misconceptions.
 This blog started Sept 2018 in response to World Alzheimer Month.
 He started his first blog in Aug 2018 , “constructive comments” from a cancer POV about Alzheimer clinical research: ALZHEIMER GADFLY .